Long-Term Development Key to Sustained Air Defence Capability

 While the serial assembly of the MLUs was going on at Patria, the Air Force was getting ready for the beddown of the Hornet's air-to-ground capabilities.
 The new ordnance was subjected to operational testing and evaluation in Finland.
 The program involved several live JDAM drops over Rovajärvi range in Lapland.
 Hornet pilots along with aircraft maintainers and other specialists from various trades have been trained in the employment, handling, and maintenance of the new weapons.

-In April 2016, the Air Force deployed two Hornets and a detachment of around ten airmen to Naval Air Weapons Station (NAWS) China Lake in Nevada for trials and flight tests.
-NAWS China Lake is the primary weapons research and test facility of the United States Navy.
-The purpose of the tests is to test and verify the safe and correct operation of the JASSM on the Finnish Hornet.
-The program will be completed during year 2017.
+In April 2016, the Air Force deployed two Hornets and a detachment of around ten airmen to Naval Air Weapons Station (NAWS) China Lake in Nevada for JASSM trials and flight teststo verify the safe and correct operation of the weapon system on the Finnish Hornet.
+The program was completed in March 2018 with the succesful test-firings of two JASSM missiles from Finnish F/A-18s.

 The Hornet's standoff suite consists of short-, medium-, and long-range weapons.
-The compatibility of the long-range JASSM missile is tested and verified at China Lake, USA, in a program scheduled to be completed in 2017.
+A Finnish Air Force F/A-18 test-fires a JASSM missile at NAWS China Lake in March 2018.

 With MLU 2 fully fielded, the Hornet will be at the peak of its life-cycle performance relative to the surrounding operational landscape.
 The mid-life upgrades will maintain the prowess of the aircraft until replaced by more modern multi-role fighters in the 2020s.